ImageMagick/Usage-Markdown/formats/index.md

 Note that rgb is purely the image data, it does not even contain the width and the height of the image!
 Some applications 'assume' the data is a specific size, so you may need to use IM to ensure that data is this size.

-For example This resizes and pads the image to ensure it is 512x512 pixels in size.
+For example, this resizes and pads the image to ensure it is 512x512 pixels in size.

 ~~~{.skip}
 convert image.jpg -resize \>512x512 \